 This chart collection explores recently released National Health Expenditure (NHE) data from the Centers for Medicare and Medicaid Services.
 These data offer insight into changes in health spending over time as well as the driving forces behind spending growth.

-Health services spending growth slowed a bit in recent quarters
+Health services spending growth fell in early 2020

-Total health expenditures have increased substantially over the past several decades
+Before the pandemic, total health expenditures increased substantially over the past several decades

-Health spending totaled $74.6 billion in 1970.
-By 2000, health expenditures had reached about $1.4 trillion, and in 2017 the amount spent on health had more than doubled to $3.5 trillion.
-Total health expenditures represent the amount spent on healthcare and health-related activities (such as administration of insurance, health research, and public health), including expenditures from both public and private funds.
+Health spending totaled $74.1 billion in 1970.
+By 2000, health expenditures reached about $1.4 trillion, and in 2019 the amount spent on health more than doubled to $3.8 trillion.
+Total health expenditures represent the amount spent on health care and related activities (such as administration of insurance, health research, and public health), including expenditures from both public and private funds.

 On a per capita basis, health spending has grown substantially